 - Team working – instrumentation engineers are required to work closely with people across many different departments and at all levels.

 - Attention to detail – even small deviations from expected system performance have to be noted and acted upon.

-- Organisational skills – must be able to prioritise tasks and perform duties to minimise manufacturing downtime and meet deadlines
+- Organisational skills – must be able to prioritize tasks and perform duties to minimize manufacturing downtime and meet deadlines

 - Curiosity – genuine interest in keeping up with new technologies is advantageous